-South College has setup an email account for every student enrolled.
+South College issues an email account for every student enrolled.
 Email serves as the official means of sending information to students by faculty and staff.
 These messages are sent to the South College email address only.

-- Students and employees are responsible for maintaining their official South College email address and are expected to check it on a frequent and consistent basis. - Auto-forwarding of email to personal email accounts is strictly prohibited. - Students and employees have the responsibility to recognize that certain communication may be time critical. - Inappropriate language should not be used in email messages. - Broadcast Email is not to be sent to the entire student population. - Sending junk email, chain letters, unsolicited or offensive email is not permitted and will not be tolerated.

-• Students are responsible for maintaining their mailbox size.
-Empty deleted items folder, delete old and junk email messages.
-File attachments increase the mailbox size; therefore, students and employees are advised to save them to a removable storage device and delete the email message.
+- Students and employees are responsible for maintaining their official South College email address and are expected to check it on a frequent and consistent basis. - Students and employees have the responsibility to recognize that certain communication may be time critical. - Inappropriate language should not be used in email messages. - Broadcast/Mass email should not be sent to the entire student population. - Sending junk email, chain letters, unsolicited or offensive email is not permitted and will not be tolerated. - Students are responsible for maintaining their mailbox size.
+Empty deleted items folder and delete old and junk email messages.
+File attachments increase the mailbox size; therefore, students and employees are advised to save attachments to a removable storage device and delete the email message.